 After reviewing the history of the industry, different reactor designs are considered together with an overview of their basic features.
 Reactor physics are examined in some depth, including nuclear physics, reactor physics, criticality and radioactive decay.
 Reactor control and safety, accidents and risk assessment, containment and core layout and end of life issues are reviewed, concluding with consideration of advanced reactor design.
-No manual is supplied with this module.
+This module is a prerequisite for the N32 module (Experimental Reactor Physics).